 Being aware of frequent errors can help you avoid them in your work:

-• Incorrect resolution: Ensure your file is 300 DPI for optimal print quality.
+- Incorrect resolution: Ensure your file is 72 to 100 DPI for optimal print quality.

-• Using the wrong color profile: Use the RGB color model for digital designs and the CMYK color model when your designs are intended for printing on physical products.
+- Using the wrong color profile: Use the RGB color model

 For the best results, we provide a detailed guide for every product to ensure your designs look perfect every time.
 Always check the merchOne guidelines in the important information tab on each product page.